La Sportiva Skorpius CR Boot

 - A La Sportiva GripGuard boot sole makes rocky scrambles feel secure.

-- Compatible with tech, AT frame, and the unique TR2 bindings.
+- Compatible with Tech and Hybrid bindings.

 - Made in Italy.